Conditional styles

 Tip

-When setting up conditional styles, pay careful attention to the order of your style variants.
+When adding conditional styles, pay careful attention to the order of your style variants.
 You can drag and reorder them in the style panel to achieve the desired cascade behavior.

 Responsive breakpoints

-Create layouts that adapt to different screen sizes using media query conditions.
+You can create layouts that adapt to different screen sizes using media queries.

 When adding a new style variant, you can set media query conditions: